animonger/extension-gamekit/README.md

 Call `gamekit.gc_signin()` only one time after your game launches; each time your game moves from the background to the foreground, GameKit automatically authenticates the local player again.

-If the local player is not previously signed in to Game Center your game will receive `event.type == "showSignInUI"`
+If the local player is not previously signed into Game Center your game will receive `event.type == "showSignInUI"`
 Call `gamekit.gc_show_signin("UI")` when convenient to allow local player to sign into Game Center from your game.
 This function takes one string ("UI") parameter.

 ### Scores